funivan/PhpTokenizer/doc/quick-intro.md

 3. Line
 4. Index

-Php build tokens from string using `token_get_all` built-in function.
+Php builds tokens from string using `token_get_all` built-in function.

-If we have complicated condition it is easy to use `Query` `Query` is condition holder class.
-Lets rewrite our example
+If we have complicated condition it is easy to use `Query` It is condition holder class.
+Let`s rewrite our example

 ```php